Superalgos/Superalgos/README.md

 **2. Extract the ZIP files**:

 Right-click on the first multi-part ZIP file and extract / unpack the files.
 The ZIP files include highly-compressed complete historic market data.
-Expect decompression to take from 4 to 8 hours, depending on your system (decompressing overnight may be a good idea, as your drive will be quite busy for some time, potentially slowing down your system).
+Expect decompression to take from 4 to 8 hours, depending on your system.
+Decompressing overnight may be a good idea, as your drive will be quite busy for some time, potentially slowing down your system.
+The reason why the package is so heavy is because it contains market data.
+Once you have the data, subsequent updates are a lot lighter.

 **3. Run your web server and the app**: